zedshaw/learn-c-the-hard-way-lectures/ex52a/lecture.md

-Other Ways To Break It
+First Code Review
 ====

-Review your own code using our defensive techniques and see if you can find more holes.
-How many can you find?
+I'll now do a "first pass" code review.

+I just go through quick, looking for bugs and drop BUG: comments.

-End Of Lecture 52a
+End of Lecture 52a
 =====